GenericMappingTools/pygmt/MAINTENANCE.md

 4. `cache_data.yaml` (Caches GMT remote data files needed for GitHub Actions CI)

-   This is scheduled to run every Sunday at 12 noon.
+   This is scheduled to run every Sunday at 12:00 (UTC).
    If new remote files are needed urgently, maintainers can manually uncomment the 'pull_request:' line in that `cache_data.yaml` file to refresh the cache.